-B. Proposed Topography The proposed finished topography with contour lines at two foot (2') intervals.
+B.A.
+Proposed Topography The proposed finished topography with contour lines at two foot (2') intervals.
 The surface elevation of all water bodies and wetlands within the tract shall be given, All wetlands shall have been properly flagged and the locations thereof clearly shown.
 Street and lot lines shall be shown to facilitate orientation.
 Benchmarks shall be shown and designated.
 Sufficient data to determine readily the location, direction and length of every street and way line, lot line, and boundary line; sufficient also to reproduce the same on the ground.
-In addition, the centerline of the proposed streets, easements and major boundaries of the tract being subdivided shall be shown.
+In addition, the centerline of the proposed streets, easements and ma- jor boundaries of the tract being subdivided shall be staked out or otherwise marked on the ground and the location of said stakes shall be shown.
 [Added January 2013]